AWS Certification Training Course for Solutio ...

 According to the strangler pattern, two separate applications will live side by side in the same URI space, and one domain will be taken in to account at an instance of time.
 So, eventually, the new refactored application wraps around or strangles or replaces the original application until you can shut down the monolithic application

 So, folks, with this we come to an end to this article on Microservices Design Patterns.
 I hope you have understood the top patterns to design Microservices.
-If you wish to learn Microservices and build your own applications, then check out our Microservices Architecture Training which comes with instructor-led live training and real-life project experience.
+If you wish to learn Microservices and build your own applications, then check out our Microservices Certification Training which comes with instructor-led live training and real-life project experience.
 This training will help you understand Microservices in-depth and help you achieve mastery over the subject.